 Fixing these archive issues are simple and can be done by installing the Yoast SEO For WordPress plugin.
 With the help of this plugin, you can do things such as set the archives to noindex (not allowing search engines to display them in search results) or remove the archives from the system completely.

-WordPress categories and tags are the default taxonomy system within WordPress.
-They are a much better way of grouping posts, compared to date or author archives, as it enables you to group posts by topic.
+WordPress categories and tags are the default taxonomy system within WordPress and are a much better way of grouping posts, compared to date or author archives, as it enables you to group posts by topic.

 However, issues with WordPress categories and tags arise when the author does not understand how to use them correctly.
 When I am auditing a clients website, one of the main things I see is loads of categories and tags being used without any real thought or structure.

-Good WordPress categories and tags structure not only helps users to navigate through your blog effectively, but it helps a search engine to understand the hierarchy structure to your blog.
-This helps them to understand which pages and posts are the most important when it comes to ranking your content.
+Good WordPress categories and tags structure not only helps users to navigate through your blog effectively to find content quickly and easily, but it helps a search engine to understand the hierarchy structure to your blog so they know which pages and posts are the most important when it comes to ranking your content.